VTCS5704-Team1/vibrations-back-end/README.md

 ## Instructions for Grader:
 * The frontend UI here: https://github.com/VTCS5704-Team1/vibrations-front-end uses this backend for functionality
-* If testing backend WITHOUT frontend, use the Postman (https://www.postman.com/)
+* If testing backend WITHOUT frontend, use Postman (https://www.postman.com/)
 * The user controllers specify endpoint functionality
 * Right now, there is a bug with AWS Elastic Beanstalk where redeployment fails.
 Do not run the deployment script
 * All endpoints require a Bearer Token except: